 The OECD Development Assistance Committee (DAC) is committed to supporting countries in need, particularly towards their achievement of sustainable development practices.
 Certain countries are considered more vulnerable based on their economic, geographic, political, and societal hurdles.
-The DAC has categorised countries by the following: Least Developed Countries (LDCs), Landlocked Developing Countries (LLDCs), Small Island Developing States (SIDS), and Fragile Countries (FCs).
+The DAC has categorised countries by the following: Least Developed Countries (LDCs), Landlocked Developing Countries (LLDCs), Small Island Developing States (SIDS), and Fragile contexts (FCs).

 The DAC List of ODA Recipients shows all countries and territories eligible to receive official development assistance (ODA).
 The list also includes all of the Least Developed Countries (LDCs) as defined by the United Nations (UN).